Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets: Introduction

 This paper advances the understanding of CDS by providing a comprehensive and rigorous framework for optimizing noise efficiency, addressing critical gaps in existing research.
 Specifically, based on a graph-theoretical framework for CDS, this work makes the following contributions:

-\begin{itemize} \item First, we establish the necessary and sufficient conditions for achieving the maximum noise capacity of 1, offering a foundational understanding of how optimal noise utilization can be realized in CDS schemes (see Theorem \ref{thm:1noiserate}).
-We introduce a graphical framework that transforms a CDS instance into a graph capturing conditional disclosure constraints.
+\begin{itemize} \item We introduce a graphical framework that transforms a CDS instance into a graph capturing conditional disclosure constraints.
 Based on this framework, we derive upper bounds on noise capacity and reveal how noise can be optimally allocated.
+We establish the necessary and sufficient conditions for achieving the maximum noise capacity of 1, offering a foundational understanding of how optimal noise utilization can be realized in CDS schemes (see Theorem \ref{thm:1noiserate}).

-\item Second, we derive a general upper bound on the linear noise rate, defined as the maximum noise rate achievable using linear CDS schemes, in cases where the noise capacity exceeds 1. \Ip, this bound is equal to $\frac{(\rho-1)(d-1)}{\rho d-1}$ when $\rho$ is finite, and equal to $(d-1)/d$ when $\rho$ is infinite, where $\rho$ denotes the covering parameter of the graphical representation of $f$ (referred to as the \emph{CDS graph}) and $d$ denotes the number of unqualified edges in the associated unqualified path (see theorem \ref{thm:linearnoiserate1}).
+\item We derive a general upper bound on the linear noise rate, defined as the maximum noise rate achievable using linear CDS schemes, in cases where the noise capacity exceeds 1. \Ip, this bound is equal to $\frac{(\rho-1)(d-1)}{\rho d-1}$ when $\rho$ is finite, and equal to $(d-1)/d$ when $\rho$ is infinite, where $\rho$ denotes the covering parameter of the graphical representation of $f$ (referred to as the \emph{CDS graph}) and $d$ denotes the number of unqualified edges in the associated unqualified path (see Theorem \ref{thm:linearnoiserate1}).

-\item Third, under the maximal communication efficiency constraint, \ie, when the signal size is equal to the secret size, we refine the upper bound for the linear noise rate, offering deeper insights into the constraints imposed by this relationship (see theorem \ref{thm:linearnoiserate2}).
-This refinement highlights the impact of structural relationships between signal and secret sizes on the performance of linear coding strategies.
+\item Under the maximal communication efficiency constraint, \ie, when the message size is equal to the secret size, we refine the upper bound for the linear noise rate, offering deeper insights into the constraints imposed by this relationship (see Theorem \ref{thm:linearnoiserate2}).
+This refinement highlights the impact of structural relationships between message and secret sizes on the performance of linear coding strategies.

-\item Finally, we show the achievability of the proposed converse bounds through an CDS instance with cyclic qualified edges and one unqualified path. (see Theorem \ref{thm:ach}). \end{itemize}
+\item Finally, we show the achievability of the proposed converse bounds through an CDS instance with cyclic qualified edges and one unqualified path (see Theorem \ref{thm:ach}). \end{itemize}